sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines#recommended-use
 HttpClient should be singleton.

-So this construct consists of explicit and implicit singletons.
+So, this construct consists of explicit and implicit singletons.

 ## License